Notes on the data: Aboriginal education

 Geography: Data available by Indigenous Area, Primary Health Network, Quintile of socioeconomic outcomes (based on IRSEO) and Remoteness Area

 Numerator: Aboriginal students participating in vocational education and training

 Detail of analysis: Indirectly age-standardised rate per 100 population; and/or indirectly age-standardised ratio, based on the Australian standard

-Source: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2017; and the Aboriginal estimated resident population as at 30 June 2016, developed by PHIDU based on the ABS Estimates of Aboriginal and Torres Strait Islander Australians, June 2016.
+Source: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2020; and the Aboriginal estimated resident population as at 30 June 2020.